trufflesuite/trufflesuite.com/src/blog/new-truffle-release-update-march/index.md

 ### How to use Truffle Dashboard Hardhat Plugin

-Usage is very simple, all calls to “npx hardhat compile” will send the compiled artifacts to Truffle Dashboard.
+Usage is very simple, all calls to `npx hardhat compile` will send the compiled artifacts to Truffle Dashboard.

 Also, any deployments or transactions via scripts that target the dashboard network will be sent to Truffle Dashboard for signing via your browser-based wallet.